-a.
-Procedure for loading Operational Software:

-- 1. The display module will display the message Set UP. - 2.
-Press the UP or DOWN arrow key until the display reads, LOAd 53XX for Scroll. - 3.
-Press the ENTER key on the keypad.
+- a.
+Procedure for loading operational software: - The display module will display the message ruN COnFG.
+(If a defective card is being used the display will blink the message "bAd CArd."
+Turn start-stop switch OFF and remove the card.) - Press the UP or DOWN arrow key until the display reads, LOAd 53XX for Scroll. - 3.
+Press the ENTER key on the keypad. - The display will alternate to between PrESS EntR and rEV XXXX. - Press the ENTER key on the keypad.

-- 4. The display will alternate to between PrESS EntR and rEV XXXX. - 5.
-Press the ENTER key on the keypad. - 6.
-The display will show the message "Pro SoFt".
+- 6. The display will show the message "Pro SoFt".
 This message will last for up to one minute. - 7.
-The display module will go blank briefly, then read "Pro donE" when the software loading has loaded.
+The display module will go blank briefly, then read "Pro donE" when the software loading has completed.
 (If a problem occurs while loading the software: the display will blink the message "Pro FAIL" or "bad 12V."
 Turn start-stop switch OFF and remove the card.) - 8.
-Turn unit OFF, via start-stop switch (ST). - 9.
-Remove the PCMCIA card from the programming/ software port and return the unit to normal operation by placing the start-stop switch in the ON position. - 10.
+Turn unit OFF, via start-stop switch (ST). - Remove the PCMCIA card from the programming/ software port and return the unit to normal operation by placing the start-stop switch in the ON position. - 10.
 Turn power on and wait about 15 seconds for the new software to load into the controller memory.
 The status LED will flash quickly and the display will remain blank as the controller loads the new software.